Publishing Design

 Exercise 3: Van De Graff

-In this exercise, we drew the Van de Graaf structure to understand the
+In this exercise, we drew the Van de Graaf structure to understand the classical technique used in historical book design.

 Figure E3.1: Van De Graff, Week 2 (01/10/2025)